shrimpeu/CosmoScope/README.md

 - **Main (SolarSystemSimulation.py)** which contains the main program including the animation of the plots using Matplotlib.
 This is the python file where you run the code.

 ## Prerequisites
 To run this code, a few packages are needed.
-If you are a beginner, I recommand to use Anaconda for easy package management.
 ### Installation of SpiceyPy

 For more information check (https://spiceypy.readthedocs.io/en/main/installation.html).